Somebud0180/SomeAppsWeb/README.md

-# TrackCount-Web
+# SomeAppsWeb

-This project is a simple website featuring a homepage with links to the source code and support info.
+This project is a simple website featuring my two apps, TrackCount and rInventory.
+The website also contains the vital privacy policy and contact for the App Store.

 ## Project Structure